-Shower Head: a fixture for directing the spray of water in a bathroom shower.
+- Shower Head: a fixture for directing the spray of water in a bathroom shower.

-Waste Tee: used on the waste-side of a plumbing system to keep effluent flowing in the proper direction.
+- Waste Tee: used on the waste side of a plumbing system to keep effluent flowing in the proper direction.

-Water Heater: a household appliance consisting of a gas or electric heating unit under a tank in which water is heated and stored.
+- Water Heater: a household appliance consisting of a gas or electric heating unit under a tank in which water is heated and stored.

-Tankless water heaters heat your supplied water as needed without storing heated water in a tank.
+- Tankless water heaters heat your supplied water as needed without storing heated water in a tank.

-Gas Control Thermostat: Controls the water temperature and flow of fuel gas to the burner.
+- Gas Control Thermostat: Controls the water temperature and flow of fuel gas to the burner.

-Electric thermostat: A thermostat is a mechanical device that controls the flow of electrical current to various parts of the water heater.
+- Electric thermostat: A thermostat is a mechanical device that controls the flow of electrical current to various parts of the water heater.
 A water heater may contain one or two thermostats, called upper and lower thermostats.
-You are able to adjust the desired temperature of water.
+You are able to adjust the desired temperature of the water.
 Caveat: Most manufacturers recommend 125 degrees F.

-Heating Elements: like the elements on a stove, water heaters have internal elements that heat water upon contact.
+- Heating Elements: like the elements on a stove, water heaters have internal elements that heat water upon contact.
 Thermostats control the heating of the element

-Vent hood: sort of like a chimney on your gas water heater that exhausts the results from gas combustions
+- Vent hood: sort of like a chimney on your gas water heater that exhausts the results from gas combustions

-(Black) Pipe gas Line: black-steel pipes used to supply gas appliances
+- (Black) Pipe gas Line: black-steel pipes used to supply gas appliances

-Sacrificial Anode Rod: The sacrificial anode is an essential component of your water heater.
+- Sacrificial Anode Rod: The sacrificial anode is an essential component of your water heater.
 It’s a long metal rod, made of magnesium or aluminum, which extends through the tank’s interior.
 It attracts particles of iron, limestone or other minerals present in the water through an electrochemical process and corrodes in place of the tank.

 - Sediment: debris that settles at the bottom of water tanks

-Temperature Pressure Relief Valve: allows the release of water when pressure or excess heat build.
+- Temperature Pressure Relief Valve: allows the release of water when pressure or excess heat build.
 Usually connected to a downward vertical pipe that guides release water to a floor drain.